 I was intrigued by the natural form of fruit.
 Initially I used this as my starting point for exercise 4.3 – Egg or Stone.
-I wanted to see how different lighting accentuated namely the skin of the fruit; the texture, the colour, the general appearance of the layer protecting the fruit inside.
+I wanted to see how different lighting accentuated elements such as the skin of the fruit; the texture, the colour and the general appearance of the layer protecting the fruit inside.

 I was not setting out to try and take food advertisement style images, I wanted to capture the natural form and shape of the fruit.
 This led me to discover the work of Edward Weston, in particular his ‘Shell’ and ‘Pepper’ images.
 (Kirby, K. (2019) Edward Weston.
 At: https://www.westongallery.com/original-works-by/edward-weston (Accessed 16/06/2021) I especially liked the abstract style images and the contrast from the lighting.
 I knew that I couldn’t replicate the image style with my lens and lighting but it inspired me to try to seek alternative views of fruit many of us look at every day.

 “The camera should be used for a recording of life; for rendering the very substance and quintessence of the thing itself, whether it be polished steel or palpitating flesh.”

 I did like the way the subjects sit illuminated against a dark background which is a method I used in Ex 4.3 and I wanted to continue this in this assignment.